lerimeur/first_flutter_app/README.md

 ## Installation

-- This project is a badic app with flutter framework
+- This project is a basic app with flutter framework

 ### Clone